 We first assume that both 1, h are isolated, then by Definition 1.8 neither of them has Property C. Note that H satisfies the assumptions in Lemma 7.4.
-Together with Lemma 7.1, this immediately implies Theorem 4.6.
+Together with Lemma 7.1 (applied with s = 1), this immediately implies Theorem 4.6.

-Now without loss of generality, we assume that 1 is isolated in H and s(H) > 1.
-Since h does not have Property C, by Definition 1.8 [s(H), h-1] is an independent set in H. Similarly, H satisfies the assumptions in Lemma 7.5, and this, together with Lemma 7.1, completes the proof.
+Now without loss of generality, we assume that 1 is isolated in H but h is not.
+Since h does not have Property C, by Definition 1.8, [s(H), h-1] is an independent set in H. Similarly, H satisfies the assumptions in Lemma 7.5, and this, together with Lemma 7.1, completes the proof.

-8. Concluding Remarks
+8. Concluding remarks